-5.5 Summary
+5.6 Summary

 Marsh sediments contain a record spanning the full history of Dunwich.
 Our research has demonstrated that these sediments can be used to reconstruct regional and local changes in land cover, and from these infer periods of environmental change and potentially industry within the immediate vicinity.
-Moreover, the presence of distinct higher energy sediment layers of silt and sands offer the possibility that the sediments also record periods or discrete events resulting from coastal storms.
-The analysis of core Dun4, is nationally of interest as it contains strong evidence of only the third UK example of a retting pit for the production of hemp fibres used in rope and sail making.
+Moreover, the presence of distinct higher energy sediment layers of silt and sands demonstrate that it is possible to identify periods of enhanced storminess and individual storms resulting in overwash of the gravel barrier.
+The analysis of core Dun4, is nationally of interest as it contains evidence of only the third UK example of a retting pit for the production of hemp fibres used in rope and sail making.
 The association with a major international port makes this highly likely.
-The period of retting appears to continue from early Saxon to early medieval, before a major marine transgression, perhaps associated with storm action around the 13th-14th century, resulted in a change to salt marsh and mudflat environments This phase of estuarine habitat continued until c.1600, when freshwater marsh again occupied the site.
-This phase was interrupted by a period of episodic higher energy deposition (silt-clay laminations, culminating in a major event recorded as a sandy-silt layer.
+The period of retting appears to continue from early Saxon to early medieval, before a major marine transgression, perhaps associated with storm action around the 12th-14th century, resulted in a change to salt marsh and mudflat environments at the site.
+This phase of estuarine habitat continued until c.1650, when freshwater marsh again occupied the site - which is shown on the AD 1754 sketch in Gardner (1754).
+This phase was interrupted by a period of episodic higher energy deposition (silt-clay laminations), culminating in a major event recorded as a sandy-silt layer.
 This layer is also seen in the Core sample recovered by Rollo (2012) some 20m north of Dun4.
-Preliminary evaluation strongly points towards the storm event of 1740, which Gardner (1754), records as washing across the adjacent land seaward of the core, stripping the soil and vegetation, and depositing it landward.
-The presence of calluna and other heath pollen may represent this stripped soil and vegetation.
+Preliminary evaluation strongly points towards the phase of increased storminess 1680-1740 culminating in the storm event of AD 1740, which Gardner (1754), records as washing across the adjacent land seaward of the core, stripping the soil and vegetation, and depositing it landward.
+The presence of Calluna and other heath pollen may represent this stripped soil and vegetation.

 The environment at the core site stabilised, and returns to freshwater peat representative of the current reed beds and grazing marsh.
 This accords with Gardner's (1754) sketch, which shows the site to be dominated by reed beds and small pools of open (fresh-brackish?) water.
+Further phases of storminess are recorded during this latter period - in the early and later 19th Century, and again in the late 1970's and early 1990's.
+Recent storms (2006, 2013) arenot evident as discrete sand layers although the proportion of and in surface sediments is increasing.

-5.6 Further Research
+5.7 Further Research